Capability Based Planning: Kick-start, implement and grow in 10 steps

 • Collaboration: Any change in the way of working requires persuading, challenging, arguing, agreeing, creating coalitions, and horse-trading.

 We also addressed some of these aspects in our blog post on overcoming obstacles and challenges.
-Especially when it comes to organizational politics, architects are often ill at ease and out of their depth.
+Especially in organizational politics, architects are often ill at ease and out of their depth.
 Teaming up with someone more versed in this dimension of change (e.g., an experienced program manager or senior business leader) could be a good way to establish and mature a Capability-based Planning approach.

 Most importantly, this should not be a ‘push’ effort from architects.
 Rather, you should aim to create a ‘pull’ from senior stakeholders by showing the added value of such an approach for their daily work and responsibilities.
-Once you succeed in piquing their interest, you may be surprised by the traction you will gain with such an architectural approach to business change.
+Once you pique their interest, you may be surprised by the traction you will gain with such an architectural approach to business change.